devni-heraliyawala/Eco-Garb-WebApplication/README.md

 7. After successful clone, open the folder(Eco-Garb-WebApplication), and you will find projects from the GitHub repository.

 ## Other instructions
+1. After following above process, you can start working on the project.
+You do canges if needed. can add new controllers, views, models,      scripts and anything needed.
+2. After doing

 ## Preview hosted project
 project has been already published on AZURE server. please follow the below link.